PAY RANGE: 15

 NOTE: For the Street Electronic Systems Specialty, completion of an electrical apprenticeship program at a technical trade school or similar institution such as International Brotherhood of Electrical Workers (IBEW) meets the requirements.

-Note: For the Electronic Equipment and Instrumentation Specialties, completion of the Advanced Manufacturing Integrated Systems Technology (AM/IST) Certification program meets the requirements.
+Note: For the Electronic Equipment and Instrumentation Specialty, completion of the Advanced Manufacturing Integrated Systems Technology (AM/IST) Certification program meets the requirements.

 PHYSICAL AND MEDICAL REQUIREMENTS